evertheylen/probox/README.md

 **Secure, isolated dev environments made easy**

 *⚠️ This project is still a work in progress.
 I am actually using it in my day-to-day programming, but it will require some work before others can use it too.
-That being said, it is relatively simple at ~400 lines of Python so feel free to modify and use it.*
+In particular, you'll need to modify the image unless your Linux user is also named `evert` with UID 1000.*

+For some background information, see [the article I wrote about it](https://evertheylen.eu/p/probox-intro/).

 ## Features